ybinm/HCI_ProjectPage/index.md

   - Preconditions
     - Must know: how to upload my recipe on the website, how to explain my recipe
   - Subtasks
-    - Cook for the recipe I want to upload
+    - Cook for the recipe uploader wants to upload
     - Take pictures while cooking
     - Log in to the website
-    - Write a post for my recipe including what ingredients were needed, <br>
+    - Write a post for the recipe including what ingredients were needed, <br>
       what kind of cooking tools were used and how long the cooking took
     - Divide ingredients by whether they are essential or optional while cooking